in , , , ,

 First, it is a fact that many of the greatest scientists have believed in the Creator and were not evolutionists.
 By itself, this shows how shallow such thinking is.

-Next, there’s something being completely forgotten by such people.
+Next, something is being completely forgotten by such people:

 Argument and debate are common in science, yet they are virtually absent from science education.
 Recent research shows, however, that opportunities for students to engage in collaborative discourse and argumentation offer a means of enhancing student conceptual understanding and students’ skills and capabilities with scientific reasoning.
 As one of the hallmarks of the scientist is critical, rational skepticism, the lack of opportunities to develop the ability to reason and argue scientifically would appear to be a significant weakness in contemporary educational practice.
 In short, knowing what is wrong matters as much as knowing what is right.
 Science, Arguing to Learn in Science: The Role of Collaborative, Critical Discourse Jonathan Osborne 2010